Therapy metaphors use

 However, this particular parrot is a poisoned and poisonous parrot.
 It's

-been specifically trained to be unhelpful to you,
+been specifically trained to be unhelpful to y

 How